 Stop at Hall’s Harbour Lobster Pound for a quintessential Maritimes meal.
 Select your own fresh-caught lobster, and savor your included lunch on the patio overlooking the Bay of Fundy.
 Continue on to Digby, where you’ll board a late-afternoon ferry for a two-hour cruise to Saint John, the largest city in the province of New Brunswick.
 Dinner will be on your own; there are several dining options onboard the ferry to choose from.

-Travel to the historic town of St. Andrews after breakfast, taking a walking tour of some of Saint John’s highlights before you depart, including the historic districts and King’s Square.
+This morning, take a walking tour of some of Saint John’s highlights, including the historic districts and King’s Square.
+After an independent lunch in the city, you'll begin your transfer to St. Andrews, your next destination.
 During your drive out of town, your Program Director will also point out the Reversing Rapids.
 The 450-mile-long Saint John River meets the Bay of Fundy at Reversing Falls, where rapids form in one direction and then another, depending upon the ebb and flow of the tide.

 This evening, gather with your fellow travelers for dinner at a local restaurant.